At Renewal I offer one-on-one counselling and psychotherapy. My role is to help you overcome the difficulties that hold your life back.

 Paul Hains originally established Renewal with Helen Goh in Carlton in 2004.
 Helen now works in London and Paul has reopened the Melbourne practice.
 Paul holds a Graduate Diploma in Psychology from Melbourne University, a Diploma in Psychotherapy from the Cairnmillar Institute and a Masters in the Psychology of Religion from the University of London.
 He has also studied at the Jung Institute in Zurich.
-Paul's worldview is open and secular (non-religious).
-Paul draws on a wide range of therapeutic disciplines and techniques in his practice and most recently has focused on Acceptance and Commitment Therapy and the insights of memory reconsolidation.
+Paul draws on a wide range of therapeutic disciplines and techniques in his practice and most recently has focused on Acceptance and Commitment Therapy.

-Individual sessions which run for one hour are charged at $80.
-The initial session is free and a reduced rate is available for students and others not in full-time employment.
+Individual sessions run for one hour and the fee is discussed and agreed upon with the client in the initial session, which is free.
+A reduced rate is available for students and others not in full-time employment.
 I aim to make my services accessible and affordable for all.

 Here we must follow nature as a guide, and what the therapist then does is less a question of treatment than of developing the creative possibilities latent in the patient himself